MKAbuMattar/Password-Generator/README.md

 # Password Generator

+> # Passwords are only generated on the client's browser.

 ### Easy way to password generator

 - Offline version
 - Uppercase
 - Lowercase
 - Numbers
+- Symbols

 The wrong way to do a good job.